-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the discretely presented component unit, and the general fund of DSST Public Schools, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise DSST Public Schools' basic financial statements, and have issued our report thereon dated .
-We have also audited the financial statements of the governmental activities and the general funds of DSST-Denver (a component unit of School District Number 1 in the City and County of Denver, Colorado [Denver Public Schools or DPS]) and DSST-Aurora (a component unit of Joint School District Number 28-J of the Counties of Adams and Arapahoe, Colorado [Aurora Public Schools or APS]) as of and for the year ended June 30, 2023, as displayed in DSST Public Schools' audited supplementary information as listed in the table of contents, and have issued our report thereon dated .
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the discretely presented component unit, and the general fund of DSST Public Schools, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise DSST Public Schools' basic financial statements, and have issued our report thereon dated October 27, 2023.
+We have also audited the financial statements of the governmental activities and the general funds of DSST-Denver (a component unit of School District Number 1 in the City and County of Denver, Colorado [Denver Public Schools or DPS]) and DSST-Aurora (a component unit of Joint School District Number 28-J of the Counties of Adams and Arapahoe, Colorado [Aurora Public Schools or APS]) as of and for the year ended June 30, 2023, as displayed in DSST Public Schools' audited supplementary information as listed in the table of contents, and have issued our report thereon dated October 27, 2023, which contained an emphasis of matter for an accounting standard adoption.